Create multi-generational impact

 Through our volunteer mentor opportunities organizations give their employees the chance to develop and grow their skills while making a difference in the lives of others and the community.

-of program mentors said the experience improved their relationship with their company.
+of program mentors said the experience improved their professional relationships

 Encourage learning at any age